acshulyak/TPC-H_on_hive_analysis/README.md

 ./tpch_benchmark_log.sh <unique_name_appended_to_logs>
 ```
 ##Query Plans
+First make sure the query plan generating queries have been copied to the tpch directory as specified above in the "Run" instructions.
+Then follow the instructions for collecting "Logs" above.
+Instead of a log of the execution of the query being generated, a log of the query plan will be generated in the log_results directory.
 ##I/O
 All io results files will be placed in the io_results/tpch directory.
 If you desire, you can rename a previous io_results/tpch directory to save the previous logs and make a new io_results/tpch directory.
 Open the tpch_benchmark_io.sh script.
 The q_nums variable includes a list of TPC-H queries that will be executed.
 Once you edit which queries you want to execute run the tests and collect the logs by executing
 ```